 The issue of professional golfers participating has been solved as it has been decided that they could participate but not win performance prizes and would not be included in team scores.
-This year no pro's participated.
+This year no pros participated.
 Another issue that has been discussed, and also voiced in the survey, should beginners be allowed to participate.
-This is not a major issue because this year only 5 players had a gross score above 120, and it is a friendly tournament for chamber members.

-Proposal: no changes needed to this issue.
+This is not a major issue because this year only 5 players had a gross score above 120, and it is a friendly tournament for chamber members. • Proposal: no changes needed to this issue.

-6. Food and beverage service

-Although the survey comments suggest that all participants are not happy with the food service, the survey data show that the ratings are improving.
-The food on the course got good ratings, 80% rated it excellent or good and none thought it was bad.
-The ratings for food at the party were a bit less positive, 71% excellent or good, 22% "average", 7% "not so good", none thought it was "bad".
-This year some food items run out at the rest houses on the course and some noted in the survey that it also happened at the party.
-One reason was probably that this year we had a record number of non-playing staff, about 15, who all ate on the course and at the party and the club probably did not take this into account when planning the food service.
+6. Food and beverage service Although the survey comments suggest that all participants are not happy with the food service, the survey data show that the ratings are improving...
+The food on the course got good ratings, 82% rated it excellent or good and none thought it was bad.
+The ratings for food at the party were more positive than in previous years, 80% excellent or good (71% previous year), 14% "average", 5% "not so good", none thought it was "bad".
+This year there were enough food and drinks at all rest houses on the course.
+This year we also had Gotemba Kogen draft beer at two rest stations and at the party, therefore there was plentiful of beer.